Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Continuous Problem and Main Results

-Therefore, the PDI~system~\eqref{eq:pdi_distributional} is the weak formulation of~\eqref{sys}. \begin{remark} \emph{In~\cite[Definition~3.1]{ducasse2020second}, Ducasse \emph{et al.} propose a definition of weak solutions for problems with Hamiltonians of the form $\overline{H}(\overline{m},p)\coloneqq \overline{\kappa} (\overline{m})|p|$.
-In particular, their definition for a weak solution $(\overline{u},\overline{m})$ involves an advective velocity term $V$ in the KFP equation replaced by a possibly non-unique vector field $V$ that satisfies the conditions (in the present notation)
+\begin{remark} \emph{In~\cite[Definition~3.1]{ducasse2020second}, Ducasse \emph{et al.} propose a definition of weak solutions for problems with Hamiltonians of the form $\overline{H}(\overline{m},p)\coloneqq \overline{\kappa} (\overline{m})|p|$.
+In particular, their definition for a weak solution $(\overline{u},\overline{m})$ involves an advective velocity term $V$ in the KFP equation replaced by a possibly nonunique vector field $V$ that satisfies the conditions (in the present notation)

 Although it is not stated therein, it is straightforward to check that the conditions in~\eqref{duc1} are equivalent to requiring that $V$ belongs to the partial subdifferential $\partial_p \overline{H}(\overline{m},\nabla \overline{u})$.
 Thus, modulo the dependence of the Hamiltonian on the density of players, our approach significantly generalizes that of~\cite{ducasse2020second} to more general nondifferentiable Hamiltonians.} \end{remark}